Things to Do at Church of the Holy Sepulchre

 Things to Do Nearby

-The traditional path Jesus walked carrying the cross, with 14 Stations of the Cross marked along the route through the Old City streets.
+The traditional path Jesus walked to his crucifixion, marked by 14 Stations of the Cross ending at the Holy Sepulchre

-Judaism's holiest prayer site, the remaining wall of the ancient Temple Mount, located about a 10-minute walk away in the Jewish Quarter.
+Judaism's holiest prayer site, located just a 10-minute walk away in the Jewish Quarter